General Regulations – Pre-Master’s

 Admission and Program Requirements

-Graduates of bachelor degree programs with a minimum Grade Point Average (GPA) of 3.0 (or equivalent) in the last two (2) previous years of full-time university study (60 credit hours) may be considered for admission to a Pre-Master’s program.
+Graduates of bachelor degree programs with a minimum Grade Point Average (GPA) of 3.0 on a 4.5 GPA scale (or equivalent) in the last two (2) previous years of full-time university study (60 credit hours) may be considered for admission to a Pre-Master’s program.
 Departments/Units may specify higher or additional criteria.
 Admission to a Pre-Master’s program does not guarantee future admission to a Master’s program.

 The Department/Unit Head is responsible for assigning the courses and monitoring the progress of each student.